 - In The Last Continent, Rincewind acquires a horse (Snowy) that's able to ascend sheer surfaces, perch on the underside of rocky overhangs, and trot uncaringly atop a falling avalanche.

 - Homsar from Homestar Runner.
 While all the characters have wildly different designs, the world maintains a fairly consistent use of Invisible Anatomy.
 However, Homsar moves differently from most others, hovering around, and warping reality around him to a minor extent.
-The same could arguably said for Pom Pom.

 - Pinkie Pie, of My Little Pony: Friendship Is Magic.
 She seemingly warps from place to place, has taken items from Hammer Space several times and even Twilight Sparkle is baffled by certain aspects of her (namely, her Pinkie Sense).
 "Party of One" also demonstrates the physics she defies relative to others (As her mane goes from Quirky Curls to a plain straight hairstyle, then poofs back up at the end of the episode, she has beaten Rainbow Dash to several places).
 Do note that magic is in this setting, and all three pony types have it, but only the unicorns can actually use magic.
 The magic of Earth Ponies and Pegasi is more passive in nature.